Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

 information is given via the ``schedule.cluster_info`` section (see ``pav show sched --config``).
 This information should generally be set in the host config for a particular system.

-Asking for 'all' nodes on a _Basic_ scheduler will result in an allocation for the configured number of nodes, regardless of the state of those nodes.
+Asking for 'all' nodes on a basic scheduler will result in an allocation for the configured number of nodes, regardless of the state of those nodes.

 .. code-block:: yaml